Norwegian First Division (women)

-The Norwegian First Division, also called 1. divisjon (1. divisjon), is the second highest division in women's football in Norway.
+The Norwegian First Division, also called 1. divisjon (1. divisjon) and COOP-ligaen (due to sponsoring ties with COOP), is the second highest division in women's football in Norway.
 It was founded in 1984.
 Between 1984 and 1995 it served as the first tier.
 1. divisjon was replaced as a first tier by the Eliteserien which in turn was replaced by the Toppserien in 2000.
 It continued as a second tier from 1996 and onwards.

 First tier

 Between 1977 and 1983 women's league football in Norway was organized on a county and regional basis.
 In 1984, three of these leagues, those representing Østlandet, Vestlandet and Trøndelag, merged to form the first national league.
 However, during the earliest seasons teams continued to play in three regional groups, each with ten teams, and the national title was decided by a play-off between the three group winners.
 In 1986, a fourth group representing Nord-Norge was added, and the number of teams in the league increased to forty.
 The league system was subsequently reorganized for the 1987 season.
 At the end of the 1986 season, thirty of the teams were relegated and formed into a 2. divisjon.
 The remaining ten teams formed a single nationwide 1. divisjon.
 The new 1. divisjon remained the top tier of Norwegian women's football until 1995.